-Do not mount a clamp to a bicycle frame (e.g. carbon) that is not equipped for it.
+WARNING: Do not mount a clamp to a bicycle frame (e.g. carbon) that is not equipped for it.
 The frame material may become damaged resulting in unsafe conditions.

-Keep in mind the maximum allowed load of your bicycle when attaching a child seat on a rear rack.
+- Luggage carriers (racks) are designed for carrying luggage and not passengers, unless an approved child carrier is used. - Never carry anything which obstructs your vision or your complete control of the bicycle, or which could become entangled in the moving parts of the bicycle. - Keep in mind the maximum allowed load of your bicycle when attaching a child seat on a rear rack.
 On e-bikes with a rear rack battery, the maximum load is lower due to the weight of a battery.
-The maximum allowed load can be found on the rack or rack support bracket.
+The maximum allowed load can be found on the rack or rack support bracket. - If you attach a child seat to the rear of your bicycle, exposed saddle springs could injure a child's fingers.
+Cover the springs or use a saddle that does not have springs.